SurrealEmil/BistroBook/README.md

 # BistroBook
-In this task, you will develop a backend system to manage reservations, customer information, and menus for a restaurant.
+In this task, I will develop a backend system to manage reservations, customer information, and menus for a restaurant.
 The system will enable the management of tables, bookings, customers, and menus through a Web API, allowing the restaurant to efficiently administer its resources.

 ## Table of Contents